NLnetLabs/rpki-doc/source/krill/remote-publishing.rst

 Publish at a Remote Repository
 ------------------------------

-Controlling your CA's repository server is done through the ``repo`` subcommand of the CLI:
+Controlling your CA's repository server is done through the :command:`repo` subcommand of the CLI:

 .. code-block:: text